scalyr/dataset-addon-for-splunk/README.md

 An alert action allows sending an event to the DataSet [addEvents API](https://app.scalyr.com/help/api#addEvents).

 ## Support and troubleshooting
+SentinelOne Data Lake users are able to see meta logs, such as search actions, but no endpoint data in Splunk - Ensure the read API token was provisioned from an account, not Global.

 Error saving configuration "CSRF validation failed" - This is a Splunk browser issue; try reloading the page, using a private window or clearing cache and cookies then retrying.

 Search errors `Account token error, review search log for details` or `Splunk configuration error, see search log for details.` - API token was unable to be retrieved.
 Common issues include user role missing list_storage_passwords permission, API token not set or incorrect account name given that has not been configured.
 Review job inspector search log for errors returned by Splunk. `Error retrieving account settings, error = UrlEncoded('broken')` indicates a likely misconfigured or incorrect account name; `splunklib.binding.HTTPError: HTTP 403 Forbidden -- You (user=username) do not have permission to perform this operation (requires capability: list_storage_passwords OR admin_all_objects)` indicates missing Splunk user permissions (list_storage_passwords).

 To troubleshoot the custom command, check the Job Inspector search log, also available in the internal index: `index=_internal app="TA_dataset" sourcetype=splunk_search_messages`.

-For support, open a ticket with DataSet (or SentinelOne for XDR) support including any logged errors, or open a GitHub issue.
+For support, open a ticket with SentinelOne or DataSet support, including any logged errors.

 ## Additional Notes
 Though not typically an issue for users, DataSet does have [API rate limiting](https://app.scalyr.com/help/api#rateLimiting).
 If issues are encountered, open a case with support to review and potentially increase limits.